-The solar charging system installed in your coach has a maximum input rating of 510 Watts.
+The solar charging system installed in your motorhome has a maximum input rating of 510 Watts.
 Every solar panel connected to the system needs to be accounted for, this includes all roof mounted panels and the ground level single solar port.

-Solar Charge Controller (Located near monitor panel)
+Solar Charge Controller (Located near monitor panel) -Typical View